 A high humidity will slow down those spider mites, but be sure to use a variety of preventatives and killers in your home grow and don’t let up.
 You can of course, use organic strategies and biological techniques.
 Try using predatory mites, Captain Jack’s Garden Dust, Bug Buster O, Horticultural Oil, Plant Therapy or Green Cleaner.
-Some growers swear by neem oil (but no one is spraying during flowering – it would cause your flowers to smell horrible), but many people are not comfortable using neem oil and it’s a very contentious issue in pest control.
+Some growers swear by neem oil (but no one is spraying during flowering – it would cause your flowers to smell absolutely horrible), but many people are not comfortable using neem oil and it’s a very contentious issue in the pest control world.

 In severe cases, rotate products every 3 – 4 days.
 As a note, you need to kill the spider mite adults and the eggs too.
 Horticultural oil is known to smother the eggs, so be sure to add it to your arsenal.

 And don’t forget, when you have leaves with tons of spider mites crawling, cut the leaves into a bag and get it out of your garden at once.
 As a general rule: avoid foliar spraying during the flowering growth phase.
 Most growers don’t do foliage sprays after flower week 2 or 3 the latest.

 About predatory mites for spider mites: there are a wide variety of predatory mites to kill spider mites like Californicus, Percimillis, and Andersoni.
 There is even a type of lady bug who is a real spider mite killer called Stethorus Punctillum.
 These lady bugs are black, not red.
 Red ladybugs which we all love and know are not spider mite killers (but they kill aphids.)
 If you want to prevent and eliminate spiders, predatory mites are your best biological friends.